 This age-old question seems to pop up in times of uncertainty.
-We want to know if people are evil and taught be good or good and taught to be evil.
+We want to know if people are evil and taught to be good or good and taught to be evil.
 We want to know because we find it hard to believe some of the things we see going on in today’s society.

-But try as they may, religion, philosophy and life experiences have failed over the years to answer this question.
-To get a real insight into whether we are good, evil or indifferent, one only needs to look to science and history.
+But try as they may, religion, philosophy, and life experiences have failed over the years to answer this question.
+To get a real insight into whether we are good, evil, or indifferent, one only needs to look to science and history.

 The Great Society

-Before we are aware of society and as cute as babies and toddlers may be, we are born selfish, indifferent and lacking empathy.
+Before we are aware of society and as cute as babies and toddlers may be, we are born selfish, indifferent, and lacking empathy.

 For someone to overcome the selfishness of childhood and show love, generosity, and compassion over their own self-interest is exceptional.
 I am not talking about the “love” that is due to instinct such as a mother’s love for a child.
 I am speaking of love for which that person will see no personal gain.